-So, you've got yourself or a family member a new Switch and you're curious about all those little figures that interact with the games.
+So, you've picked yourself or a family member up a new Nintendo Switch or Switich Lite and you're curious about all those little figures that interact with the games.
 If you’re new to Switch and are dipping your toe in the amiibo pool, it can be tough to know where to start.
 The full roster is daunting and nobody wants to get stuck with a dud which only works in a game or two.

-Fear not – we’re here to help you wade through the dozens of available figures with a selection which will not only look great on the shelf, but are also good value for money in terms of NFC functionality.
+Fear not – we’re here to help you wade through the dozens of available figures with a selection which will not only look great on the shelf, but also offer great value for money in terms of NFC functionality.

 Nintendo’s take on the toys-to-life genre launched in 2014 into a frenzy which saw scalpers reselling the little Near-Field Communication figurines for huge profits.
 Nintendo eventually sorted the supply issues and did another run on some of the rarer characters, meaning you can generally get hold of the one you want these days without resorting to ludicrous prices on eBay.

 The release cadence has calmed down, too, with a handful of new amiibo dropping every few months.
 The latest batch of Smash Bros. figures includes Daisy, Ken and Young Link, and there’s a whole load more coming this year including Pokémon Trainer, Squirtle, Ivysaur and Snake, to name a few.

 Please note that some links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale which helps support the site.
 Please read our FTC Disclosure for more information.